Dudley Leavitt (minister)

-Rev. Dudley Leavitt (1720–1762) was a Congregational minister born in New Hampshire, educated at Harvard College, who led a splinter group from the First Church in Salem, Massachusetts, during a wave of religious ferment nearly a decade before the Great Awakening.
+Dudley Leavitt (c.
+1720 – February 7, 1762) was a colonial American Congregational minister in colonial Massachusetts.
+Born in Exeter, New Hampshire, he graduated from Harvard College in 1739 and briefly pastored in his hometown before being called to Salem, Massachusetts.
+In 1745, he became the pastor of Salem's Third Church (later the Tabernacle Church), leading a prominent "New Light" revivalist congregation during the First Great Awakening until his death.
+Through his marriage to Mary Pickering, he was the brother-in-law of Revolutionary War leader and Cabinet officer Timothy Pickering.

 Following Leavitt's death at age 42, his congregation elected to christen itself 'The Church of Which the Rev. Dudley Leavitt was late Pastor' after the charismatic preacher.
-Leavitt Street in Salem is named for the early minister.
+Leavitt Street in Salem is named after him.

 Life and work

 Leavitt was born in Exeter, New Hampshire, in 1720 to a family with Puritan roots going back to the Massachusetts Bay Colony.
 Leavitt's parents were Moses Leavitt Jr. of Exeter and his wife Sarah (née Leavitt) Leavitt.
 Educated at Harvard College, where he graduated at age 19 in 1739, Dudley Leavitt was first ordained pastor of Exeter's church in 1743, where he served for two years.
 On October 23, 1745, he was ordained second minister of a splinter church of First Church in Salem.
 (The congregation had followed Rev. Samuel Fisk from the church a decade prior to Leavitt's arrival, and although informally known as the Third Church, the congregation continued to insist on calling itself the First Church.)